opensean/dockdash/README.md

 ### tmux & tmuxinator

-All tmux and tmuxinator commands all available once the session has been started.
+All tmux and tmuxinator commands are available once the session has been started.

 **tmux**